A downloadable game

 Enemy dodges and corrals your missiles and then uses a point defense system to stop them from seeking Enemy activates green shield You overheat and have to dodge until you cool down In development: the melee mech would have a limited ability to reflect projectiles back at the enemy Imagine how cool it would be if this was a playable character?
 PEW PEW Imagine how much COOLER it would be to have this guy kunfuing the heck out of enemies.
 POW POW

-What the money goes toward:
+What the money has gone toward:

-What I am asking is for the funding necessary to cover the expense of the in-game art animation for these three characters, also known as sprite art.
+What I am asking is for the funding necessary to cover the expense of the in-game art animation for these characters, also known as sprite art.
 Having sprites, which are essentially the frames of animation for each character, is much better than only working with simple circles and lines.
 For example, the calculations of where a projectile will collide with a hero or enemy will be more complex than just a simple circle.
 I need to figure out where the 'hitboxes' are on art itself instead of using the simple vector graphics approach I'm using now.
 This will be especially important for the melee character since his animations are going to dictate where his strikes are.
 Additionally, the number of animations required is related to the number of actions that each character should perform: things like movement through space, engaging a boost, firing a weapon, getting hit, overheating, destruction, victory all tally up the total art required.
 For every feature that a character is suppose to have, there needs an appropriate amount of animation frames to make motion look smooth.
 The of the art also will have some complexities, as it's a top down 'orthographic' view, similar to games such as The Legend of Zelda or Hyperlight Drifter, where you can see the full body of the character rather than just the tops of their heads.
 I want to try very hard to keep the quality of art as high as possible.
-This will require a back and forth collaboration with the visual artist.

 About the Gameplay: